Working with automation projects

 -

-In the sidebar under your organization name, verify the workspace where you want to create the project.
+In the sidebar under your organization name, verify the workspace to create the project in.

 -